FreeAndFair/ColoradoRLA/docs/25_developer.md

    createuser -P corla
    createdb -O corla corla```

 That's it.
-If the database is there the server will use it (and will, at this stage, create all its tables and such automatically); if not, it will use in-memory persistence.
+If the database is there the server will use it and will, at this stage, create all its tables and such automatically.

 *TBD: Describe the [Hibernate ORM](http://hibernate.org/orm/) and its use.*